ardatan/graphql-tools/website/docs/relay-operation-optimizer.md

 sidebar_label: Relay Operation Optimizer
 ---

-`@graphql-toolkit/relay-operation-optimizer` is a package for bringing the benefits of Relay Compiler to GraphQL Toolkit
+`@graphql-tools/relay-operation-optimizer` is a package for bringing the benefits of Relay Compiler to GraphQL tools

 ### Current List of Features